 - Doesn’t work for all rod types.
 Don’t overline bamboo rods, and glass rods are not.

 Deciding Whether or Not to Go One Line Weight Over

 The first thing to consider when deciding not to go a line weight above your fly rod’s rating is the type of rod it is.
 Overlining doesn’t suit all fly rods.
 Going up a line weight should only be contemplated with fast and medium-fast rods only.
 If you use a medium action rod, don’t bother using a heavier line.

-Bamboo and fibreglass rods are good for delicate casting, but don’t cope with over lining and will be overloaded by going beyond the recommended line weight.
-You won’t get the snappy feel you get with fast action graphite rods that are overlined and the wind advantages with these fiberglass rods and bamboo fly rods.
+Bamboo and fiberglass rods are good for delicate casting but don’t cope with overlining and will be overloaded by going beyond the recommended line weight.
+You won’t get the snappy feel you get with fast action graphite rods that are overlined, and the wind advantages with these fiberglass rods and bamboo fly rods.

 But if you fish a Sage One or similar fast-action style rod, it will cope well with going one or even two beyond the fly line weight recommended and give you an outfit that’s well suited to short casts and casting in heavy winds.

 The other thing to be aware of when overlining is that not all fly lines are created equal in terms of weight.
 Manufacturers make lines with quite different amounts of weight in the final 30 feet of the line (essentially the taper).
 Here below, you can see the American Fly Fishing Trade Association stands for classifying line weights.
 As you can see, they give a range in either grams or grains (an alternate weight measure).
 So a five weight line in one make or model can actually fall within the weight range (in grams or grains) as a six weight in another make or model.

 Official Line Weights and Manufacturers’ Data Provide Guidance for Overlining